segment7/Repos-Notes-Solidity/README.md

 ② Declare and emit Events
 ③ `indexed` parameter makes it searchable in frontend(`indexed` <=3 per `event`)
 ④ creating a `storage` reference within a func

+## DAY 11
+📑Day {11} in becoming a Solidity developer
+① contract inheritance and use OpenZeppelin
+② `address(this).balance`查询合约余额
+③ npm-style package system